 The Governance Committee has primary responsibility for establishing director compensation arrangements, which are designed to provide competitive compensation necessary to attract and retain high quality non-employee directors and to encourage ownership of our stock to further align directors' interests with those of our shareholders.
-When considering non-employee director compensation arrangements, our management will provide the Governance Committee with information regarding various types of non-employee director compensation arrangements and practices of selected peer companies.
+When considering non-employee director compensation arrangements, the Governance Committee considers information provided by management and outside consultants regarding various types and amounts of non-employee director compensation arrangements and practices of selected peer companies.
+As part of its review of director compensation for 2015, the Committee engaged Frederic W. Cook & Co, Inc., or FWC to review the design and competitiveness of non-employee director compensation.
+FWC noted from a design perspective that the Company's program is sound and aligns with market and "best" practices, however 2014 compensation levels fell below the 25th percentile of the Company's press.
+In recommending the changes to non-employee director compensation had not been increased since 2008, (ii) as a result of the changes, non-employee director compensation had not been increased since 2008, (iii) as a result of the changes, non-employee director compensation had public directors and its practices.

 In order to align the interests of our directors with those of our shareholders, a significant portion of the director fees are paid in the form of equity.
-Each non-employee director (other than Mr. Martinez) received an equity award, with a dollar value of \$100,000 upon his or her initial election to the Board of Directors and receives grants in the same amount annually thereafter upon re-election at our annual meeting of shareholders.
-The equity compensation is paid in the form of deferred stock units, or DSUs.
+Each non-employee director (other than Mr. Martinez who received \$350,000 in equity) received an equity award, with a dollar value of \$100,000 upon his or her initial election to the Board of Directors.

+For 2014, non-employee directors (other than the Chairman of the Board) received an equity retainer of \$100,000 at our Annual Meeting of Shareholders.
+The equity compensation was paid in the form of deferred stock units, or DSUs.
 The DSUs are payable in actual HSNi shares six months following termination of Board service.
-In addition, each non-employee member of our Board of Directors receives an annual cash retainer in the amount of \$50,000, which is payable quarterly.
-Each member of the Audit Committee and Compensation Committee (including their respective chairs) receives an additional annual cash retainer in the amount of \$10,000.
-Each member of the Governance Committee receives an additional annual cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$15,000.
-HSNi does not compensate employees for service on the Board.
+In addition, each non-employee member of our Board of Directors received an annual cash retainer in the amount of \$50,000, which was payable quarterly.
+Each member of the Audit Committee and Compensation Committee (including their respective chairs) received an additional annual cash retainer in the amount of \$10,000.
+Each member of the Governance Committee received an additional annual cash retainer in the amount of \$5,000.
+No additional compensation was paid for service on the Executive Committee or the Investment Committee.
+The chair of each of the Audit Committee and Compensation Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Investment Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$10,000.